The Hundred Cat Foundation

 • Best Friends Animal Society Feral Cat Resources page - www.bestfriends.org/nomorehomelesspets/resourcelibrary/feralindex.cfm

-• Centre County PAWS: provides vouchers to assist in paying for spay/neuter procedures for owned and unowned cats; holds low cost spay/neuter clinics - open to residents of Centre County and those who work in Centre County- income restrictions do apply - http://centrecountypaws.org/spay/ or 814.237.8722 ext 5 or spayneuter@centrecountypaws.org
+• Centre County PAWS (Centre County, PA): provides vouchers to assist in paying for spay/neuter procedures for owned and unowned cats - http://centrecountypaws.org/spay/ or 814.237.8722 ext 4 or spayneuter@centrecountypaws.org

-• Clarion PAWS: providing TNR services in the Clarion, PA area - www.clarionpaws.org or tnr@clarionpaws.org
+• Clarion PAWS (Clarion County) : providing TNR services in the Clarion, PA area - www.clarionpaws.org or tnr@clarionpaws.org

 • Humane Society of Westmoreland County (Greensburg, PA): provide low cost spay/neuter services 724-837-3779; HSWCGBG@aol.com

-• Nardecchia Spay and Neuter Fund (Cambria & Somerset counties): provide financial assistance for spays and neuters to those with financial need www.nardecchia.org; nardecchiafund@yahoo.com
+• Nardecchia Spay and Neuter Fund (Cambria & Somerset counties): provide financial assistance for spays and neuters to those with financial need; http://www.nardecchia.org/

 • SUN P.E.T.S: Serves the residents of Snyder, Union, and Northumberland counties by helping low-income households in those counties with the cost of spaying or neutering their pets; educate the public on the importance of spaying and neutering - http://www.sunpets.org/